dalbay/Express_Tutorial/README.md

 ## Middleware and the Request-Response Cycle
 *Express is a routing and middleware web framework that has minimal functionality of its own: An Express application is essentially a series of middleware function calls.*
-- **Middleware** functions are functions that have access to the **request object**(req), the **respnse object**(res), and the next middleware function in the application's request-response cycle.
+- **Middleware** functions are functions that have access to the **request object**(req), the **response object**(res), and the next middleware function in the application's request-response cycle.
 - Middleware functions can
   - manipulate the request or response object,
   - execute any other code,
   - end the request-response cycle, or
   - call the next middleware function in the stack.
 - It is called middleware because it is a function that is executed in the middle of receiving the request and sending the response.
-- We can say "in Express, everything is middleware" (even routers).
+- We can say "in Express, everything is middleware" (even routers)".
 - It is mostly used for request - to send data from the client to the server on the request, add a **middleware** to the top-level - ```app.use(express.json());```.
 Other example for middleware are parsing body, logs, setting headers, router,...
-- All the middleware together that we use in the app is called the **Middleware Stack**.
+- All the middleware functions that we use together in the app is called the **Middleware Stack**.
-- The order of Middleware is defined in the code, which is important in express.
+- The order of the middleware functions is defined in the code, which is important in express.
 Think of the whole process as going through a pipeline, where the request and response objects are created at the beginning, and will go through each middleware where they will be processed.
 - At the end of each middleware function, a ```next()``` function is called.
 - The last middleware function is usually a route handler that uses the ```send()``` function to send the request back to the client.
 The whole process is called the **Request-Response Cycle**.
   ![express request-repsonse cycle](images/expressMiddleware.png)
 <br/>

-An Express application can use the following types of middleware:
+*An Express application can use the following types of middleware:*
-- Application-level middleware:
+1. *Application-level middleware:*
   Bind application-level middleware to an instance of the app object by using the ```app.use()``` and ```app.METHOD()``` functions, where METHOD is the HTTP method of the request that the middleware function handles (such as GET, PUT, or POST) in lowercase.

 This example shows a middleware function with no mount path.
 The function is executed every time the app receives a request.